ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 ### Legacy Geth

-If you are running a node for an upgraded network like Goerli or mainnet, you will also need to run Legacy Geth in order to serve historical execution traces.
+If you are running a node for an upgraded network like Goerli or Mainnet (but not Sepolia), you will also need to run Legacy Geth in order to serve historical execution traces.
 Fundamentally, Legacy Geth is our old `l2geth` binary running against a preconfigured data directory.
 To configure Legacy Geth, follow the instructions above for using a preconfigured data directory, then execute the following command:

 :::danger
 It is imperative that you specify the `USING_OVM=true` environment variable in the command below.
 Failing to specify this will cause `l2geth` to return invalid execution traces, or panic at startup.